DIPSAS/DIPS.Xamarin.UI/README.md

 ## Description

 A shared UI library that DIPS use and maintain for their mobile applications.
 The library contains different components that can be used by any [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms) app.

-The library focuses heavily on enabling the consumers to use the [MVVM design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).
+The visual parts of the library is created in collaboration with our internal UX team.

-We differentiate the library in three available types of components:
+The library differentiate its components in three types:

 ### UI Components

 Our UI components include different visual components that are well known to people using our apps.
 This can be a [sheet](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/Sheet), [popup](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/Popup), [radio buttons](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/RadioButton) with more.
-Our UI components focuses heavily on the MVVM pattern.
+Our UI components focuses heavily on the [MVVM design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).
 This means that you can find useful properties that are bindable and is easy to use with commands.
 Each UI component should have a well documented WIKI and a samples page that our consumers can look at.

 ### Resources